ad-freiburg/ad-blog/content/post/project-dkgqa.md

 We can observe multiple things from the figure.
 Mistral-7B outperforms Phi-2 noticeably.
 Also, the full finetune variants achieve a lower validation loss than the LoRA variants.
 Finally, the full finetune variants start overfitting quickly, whereas the LoRA variants overfit significantly less.

-The following table compares the hardware, resources, and time used to finetune our final models.
+We trained all our models on the [bwUniCluster 2.0](https://wiki.bwhpc.de/e/BwUniCluster2.0).
+The following table compares the hardware, resources, and time needed to finetune our final models.

 | Model variant | Total parameters | Trainable parameters | GPUs | VRAM usage (per GPU) | Duration |
 |---------------|-----------------:|---------------------:|-----:|---------------------:|---------:|